1 Just a Dam Slave

 Nissen Huts

-At the dusk of day the men comprising the night crew of this cheerless enterprise were conveyed from their drab encampment to the isolated place of their labours by means of a bus adapted to ride on railway tracks.
-This hybrid, like a steel umbilical cord, linked the nursling dam with its nourishing mother 10km down the river.
+At the dusk of day the men composing the night crew of this dreary undertaking were conveyed from their drab encampment to the isolated place of their labours by means of a bus adapted to ride on railway tracks.
+This hybrid, like a steel umbilical cord, linked the nursling dam with its nourishing mother 10 km down the river.

 Modern railbus arriving at Pointe du Bois